solo-fsw/sosxr-unity-markdownviewer/README.md

 # Unity Markdown Viewer (UMV)
 > A markdown viewer for unity

+## Depricated: this is now maintained in [EditorSpice](https://github.com/solo-fsw/sosxr-unity-editorspice)

 UMV is a Unity editor extension for displaying markdown files in the inspector window.

 It should _just work_ without any setup or configuration.